EJF Guaranteed Summer Funding

 All EJF Fellowship Applicants:

-- Must attend an EJF Information Session or watch the EJF Session Webcast.
+- Must attend an EJF Information Session (week of Feb 1) or watch the EJF Session Webcast (link coming soon).
 Students are responsible for knowing the information provided on this website and at the Information Session, and adhering to the deadlines and rules.

 - Must, if traveling abroad, complete and submit all necessary international travel paperwork.
-See Internships Abroad, above, for more information.
+See Internships Abroad, below, for more information.

 If any of the steps listed above are not completed by the specified deadlines, funding may be unavailable and/or delayed and/or students may not be able to receive direct deposit.